 The South African Journal of International Affairs (ISSN 1022-0461) is a vibrant interdisciplinary forum for debate on all foreign policy issues affecting Africa in general or South Africa in particular.

-Published since 1993, the journal includes articles on topics such as global and continental governance, multilateralism and political/economic integration, strengthening of democracy and political party systems in Africa, protection of human rights, international trade and investment, governance of natural resources, environmental protection, security and conflict, migration and refugees, religion and ethnicity, the roles of state and non-state actors in international affairs, and the influence of emerging powers on Africa and the world.
+Published since 1993, the journal is fully peer-reviewed and maintains its accreditation.
+SAJIA includes articles on topics such as global and continental governance, multilateralism and political/economic integration, strengthening of democracy and political party systems in Africa, protection of human rights, international trade and investment, governance of natural resources, environmental protection, security and conflict, migration and refugees, religion and ethnicity, the roles of state and non-state actors in international affairs, and the influence of emerging powers on Africa and the world.

 The journal is currently published four times a year, and has an editorial board that includes Daniel Bach, Fantu Cheru, Christopher Clapham, Jakkie Cilliers, Kuseni Dlamini, John Dugard, Mervyn Frost, Jorge Heine, Jeffrey Herbst, Thierry de Montbrial, Laurie Nathan, Sara Pienaar, Roberto Russell, Maxi Schoeman, Richard Steyn, John Stremlau, Ramesh Thakur and Alex Vines.

 For sales and subscription information, please visit the Taylor and Francis website.
 For a listing of all issues of the Journal, please see the end of this page.

 You can access the Journal via your university library, if your university holds a subscription, or purchase an individual subscription on the Taylor & Francis website.
 Individuals based in Africa may purchase an annual subscription for only US$15, by contacting the T&F Customer Services team.

 Click here to read our special journal issue on BRICS